akobr/tetris.console/README.md

 # tetris.console

 Well known Tetris game in console as dotnet tool.
-Are you bored during long builds? .You can play your favourite game. (:
+Are you bored during long builds?
+You can play your favourite game. (: